 We have a lack of access to capital that has stunted economic growth, outdated Federal policies, and some cumbersome regulations.
-There are a whole series of things that we must do to try to address this chronic and urgent problem.
+There are a whole series of things that we must do to try

 So, we are holding a hearing on the issue of unemployment on Indian reservations.
 We have two panels today.
 The first is Donald "Del" Laverdure, who is the Deputy Assistant Secretary for Indian Affairs.
 I am going to ask him to testify first.
 And then with his permission, I am going to ask the other witnesses to join him at the table, ask for their testimony, and then we will ask questions.